 What we do?

-NAKA was created with the intent of being a central resource to provide support to regional planning committees through its board members’ vast experience in planning Sammelans.
+NAKA was created to be a central resource to provide support to regional planning committees through its board members’ vast experience in planning Sammelans.
 Since its inception, it has served in financial, charitable, and informational capacities for Sammelans, youth conventions, and other ventures.
-Moving forward, NAKA has plans to broaden its role within the Konkani community in North America to include taking on a more substantial role in the organization of Sammelans, in order to cater to the attendees and provide a more stable blueprint for future Sammelans, including overhauling the current financial model.
-It is the opinion of NAKA’s members that the current fundraising process is not sustainable, and must be modified to ensure that future Sammelans can be presented with the same quality without becoming cost-prohibitive.
 Aside from Sammelans, our goal is to support the youth conventions, local Konkani organizations throughout North America, and most importantly, to unite Konkanis throughout North America.
-If you would like to see the bylaws and amendments for NAKA, feel free to contact us.

 Why does the Konkani Community need NAKA?